skw32/DefectCorrectionsNotebook/README.md

 This workflow uses python3.
 The most convenient way to setup the python environment for this workflow is to use [Anaconda](https://www.anaconda.com/distribution/).
 The notebook should be run within this conda environment.

-### Option 1: Create conda env directly from .yml file
+### Option 1: Create your conda env directly from the .yml file
 All dependencies present when testing this workflow are listed in DefectCorrections_conda_env.yml.
 This environment can be re-created using conda with

 `conda env create -n chooseYourEnvName --file DefectCorrections_conda_env.yml`